testfairy/docs/docs/02_API/02_Rest_API.md

 	<code>POST /api/1/testers/</code>
 </div>
 <div class="method-description hidden">
 	Add a new tester to account.
-Optionally can add them to a group, and optionally send an invitation email.<br />
+Optionally can add them to a group.<br />

 	<table>
 	<tr>